 By contrast, we pay all these expenses ourselves.
 When you pay our hourly rate or our project price, you don’t have to pay for our equipment, vacations, training, and sick time.
 We only get paid by you when we’re working on your project.

 When you pay our hourly rate, you’re getting more than just our expertise.

 How Much Will a Project Cost?

 We’d also like to address another issue.
 New media projects, by their nature, are usually not clearly defined at the outset.
 A website, for example, evolves during its creation.
-For instance, no one will know at the beginning of a project how many original illustrations will be required for the site, or how many photographs, or usually even how many pages.
+No one will know at the beginning of a project how many original illustrations will be required for the site, or how many photographs, or usually even how many pages.
 But we are often asked, “How much will it cost?”
-We’re like builders asked to bid on a three-bedroom house without seeing the blueprints.
+We’re like builders asked to bid on a house without seeing the blueprints.

 How can a builder bid on constructing a house without seeing the blueprints?

 Now a builder can make a bid without blueprints.
 If everything is kept in her control—choice of site, materials, floor plans, appliances, and the like—she can keep the costs down and, after adding a profit and contingency element to her bid, be reasonably confident of delivering a project for a set cost.
 On the other hand, if the home buyer decides after the bid that he wants granite countertops, copper pipes, and bathrooms with Jacuzzis, that’s going to have a marked impact on the price.

 A fixed bid without detailed specs in a home construction project would reverse the appropriate incentives.